Deceivious/gta_aqui/README.md

 -IP_ADDRESS : Determines which IP the web application will be hosted on

--PORT : Determines which PORT the web applicationw ill be hosted on
+-PORT : Determines which PORT the web application will be hosted on

--SECRET_KEY : A random string for client and server to communicated with eachother
+-SECRET_KEY : Secret key for session management

 -ADMIN_USER : Username for admin access